BrightspaceUI/testing/README.md

 For example, `d2l-test-runner --grep foo` will run any test whose test suite(s) or name contains "foo".

-> **Note:** unfortunately, tests which do not match the grep value will be reported as failed instead of skipped.

 ### Debugging Tests

 When tests don't go as expected, the next step is usually to debug them using the browser's built-in developer tools.